kristianeschenburg/niio/README.md

-# niIO
+# niio
-input / output scripts for reading and writing various neuroimaging files for easy access to data arrays
+input / output methods for reading and writing common neuroimaging file formats for fast access to data arrays.